Robert Sapolsky: Career

 Sapolsky is the John A. and Cynthia Fry Gunn Professor at Stanford University, holding joint appointments in several departments, including Biological Sciences, Neurology & Neurological Sciences, and Neurosurgery.

-As a neuroendocrinologist, he has focused his research on issues of stress and neuronal degeneration, as well as on the possibilities of gene therapy strategies for protecting susceptible neurons from disease.
-He is working on gene transfer techniques to strengthen neurons against the disabling effects of glucocorticoids.
+As a neuroendocrinologist, he has focused his research on issues of stress and neuronal degeneration, as well as on the possibilities of gene-therapy strategies for protecting susceptible neurons from disease.
+He is working on gene-transfer techniques to strengthen neurons against the disabling effects of glucocorticoids.
 Each year, Sapolsky spends time in Kenya studying a population of wild baboons in order to identify the sources of stress in their environment, and the relationship between personality and patterns of stress-related disease in these animals.
-More specifically, Sapolsky studies the cortisol levels between the alpha male and female and the subordinates to determine stress level.
+More specifically, Sapolsky studies the differences in cortisol levels between the alpha male and female and the subordinates to determine stress level.
 An early but still relevant example of his studies of olive baboons is found in his 1990 Scientific American article "Stress in the Wild".
 He has also written about neurological impairment and the insanity defense within the American legal system.

-Sapolsky's work has been featured widely in the press, most notably in the National Geographic documentary Stress: Portrait of a Killer, articles in The New York Times, Wired magazine, the Stanford magazine, and The Tehran Times.
+Sapolsky is also interested in the role of schizotypal disorders in the emergence and development of shamanism and of the major Western religions.
+In this context, he has noted similarities between obsessive-compulsive behavior and religious rituals.Sapolsky's work has featured widely in the press, most notably in the National Geographic documentary Stress: Portrait of a Killer, articles in The New York Times, Wired magazine, the Stanford magazine, and The Tehran Times.
 His speaking style (e.g., on Radiolab, The Joe Rogan Experience, and his Stanford human behavioral biology lectures) has garnered attention.
-Sapolsky's specialization in primatology and neuroscience has made him prominent in the public discussion of mental health—and, more broadly, human relationships—from an evolutionary perspective.
+Sapolsky's specialization in primatology and neuroscience has made him prominent in the public discussion of mental health—and, more broadly, of human relationships—from an evolutionary perspective.
+In April 2017, Sapolsky gave a TED Talk.

+Sapolsky has vigorously argued for a deterministic view of human behavior.
+According to him, "there is no free will, or at least that there is much less free will than generally assumed when it really matters".
+He argues that human actions are determined by neurobiology, hormones, childhood, and life-circumstances.

 Sapolsky has received numerous honors and awards for his work, including a MacArthur Fellowship in 1987, an Alfred P. Sloan Fellowship, and the Klingenstein Fellowship in Neuroscience.
 He was also awarded the National Science Foundation Presidential Young Investigator Award, the Young Investigator of the Year Awards from the Society for Neuroscience, the International Society for Psychoneuroendocrinology, and the Biological Psychiatry Society.

 In 2007, he received the John P. McGovern Award for Behavioral Science, awarded by the American Association for the Advancement of Science.

 In 2008, he received Wonderfest's Carl Sagan Prize for Science Popularization.
 In February 2010 Sapolsky was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers, following the Emperor Has No Clothes Award for 2002.

-His conferences and talks are published in Stanford's YouTube channel.